barabo/fhir-jq/README.md

 # fhir-jq
-A [jq module] to make it easier to work with FHIR resources in `jq` in your favorite command line shell!
+A [jq module] to make it easier to work with FHIR resources in `jq`!

 ## Example